 Helen M. Free

 Born in Pittsburgh, Pennsylvania, Free attended school at the College of Wooster (Ohio).
 She received a B.S. in chemistry in 1944 and an M.A. from Central Michigan University in 1978.
 After earning her bachelor's degree, she began work at Miles, known today as Bayer.
 Among her many accomplishments at Miles, she was the first woman scientist to reach an executive level.
-Although she retired in 1982, she continues to work as a consultant.
+Although she retired in 1982, she continued to work as a consultant for many years.

-Free's high level of involvement with professional groups shows her dedication to her work.
-She has served as the president of both the American Association for Clinical Chemistry and the American Chemical Society.
-She is also involved in public outreach, promoting science education through programs around the world.
+Free's high level of involvement with professional groups showed her dedication to her work.
+She served as the president of both the American Association for Clinical Chemistry and the American Chemical Society.
+She was also involved in public outreach, promoting science education through programs around the world to encourage younger generations.